Zukhruf-Riaz/NBO/README.md

 ## Overview

-The NBO Analytics Platform combines two AI-powered agents - the **ADS Agent** and the **Segmentation Agent** - into a single Streamlit app.
+The NBO Analytics Platform combines two AI-powered agents the ADS Agent and the Segmentation Agent into a single Streamlit app.
 Together they take you from a raw SQL database all the way to named, labeled customer segments, without writing a single line of code.

 **What the platform does for you:**